elegantchaos/Matchable/README.md

 Unlike the `Equatable` protocol, `Matchable` works by throwing an error when it encounters a mismatch.

-You can view this as an assertion-of-equality.
+You can view this as an _assertion of equality_.
 For this reason, the primary method is named `assertMatches`.

-This makes for compact code since you don't need to write explicit return statements for every comparison.
+This makes for compact code since you don't need to write explicit return statements for every failed comparison.

 It also allows the protocol to handle compound structures intelligently.

-If a matching check of a structure fails on one of its members, the matchable code with wrap up the error thrown by the member, and throw another error from the structure.
+If a matching check of a structure fails on one of its members, the matchable code will wrap up the error thrown by the member, and throw another error from the structure.

-The catching code can dig down into these compound errors to cleanly report exactly where the mismatch occurred.
+Any catching code can dig down into these compound errors to cleanly report exactly where the mismatch occurred.

 ## Usage